-The C716 features a cardioid version of the large dual-diaphragm capsule used in Josephson’s C700 series, with a 5 micron evaporated gold diaphragm.
+The Josephson Engineering C716 features a cardioid version of the large dual-diaphragm capsule used in Josephson’s C700 series, with a 5-micron evaporated gold diaphragm.
 The head grille uses Josephson’s patent-pending hard metal foam structure welded to the housing tube, instead of wire mesh or perforated metal.
 No other structure is needed, so internal reflections are randomized for clean, detailed sound pickup.
-The entire housing, circuit board, capsule and all its internal parts are made by Josephson in the USA.
+The entire housing, circuit board, capsule, and all its internal parts are made by Josephson in the USA.
 The microphone features a hard matte black chrome finish for durability in studio use.

 The internal circuitry uses a class-A FET front end with active balanced transformerless output using discrete large-geometry devices like those in the Josephson C700 and C617.
 The internal high voltage linear supply generates capsule polarization voltage without using any digital devices or oscillators, for very low noise.